Combating Psoriatic Arthritis Flares With Food

 I don’t believe there is one diet that fits all.
 Any chronic condition, like psoriatic disease, can affect two people very differently.
 Therefore, it’s hard to give an exact list of the foods that will help everyone fight off a flare.
 However, during these times, there are some general foods or food groups which tend to be better for you and foods we should all avoid for overall health.

-As a guideline, you may want to consider steering clear of:
+As a guideline, you may want to consider avoiding:

 We should do our best to avoid these foods regularly, but especially when we’re in a flare.
 Why?
 Because we need to help cut down the overall inflammation in our bodies.
-The best thing we can do for this is to create an environment where our immune systems can calm down and regain control of what they should be doing.
+The best thing we can do for this is to create an environment where our immune system can calm down.
 Until science gives us the magic key to accomplishing that feat, we can help support our bodies by giving them the fuel they need to thrive.

 Digestion takes a lot of energy from our body.
 By choosing optimized foods, we take the load off our digestion system, and free up energy for our body to use in other places — like fighting off a flare!

 What are some go-to foods?

 Omega-3s are natural anti-inflammatories.
 They are our friends, especially in a flare!
 Foods like chia seeds, flax seed, wild-caught salmon (from the Pacific is great), and walnuts are healthy options when adding omega-3s into our diet.
 By incorporating these foods into our daily routines, we can promote a more anti-inflammatory environment in our body.
 When we’re flaring, it’s exceptionally important to focus on these types of foods.